jeffersonfparil/imputef/README.md

 - $\delta_{i,r}$ is scaled $d_{i,r}$ which is the genetic distance between the $i^{\text {th}}$ sample and sample $r$.
 This distance is the mean absolute difference in allele frequencies between the two samples across $c$ linked loci.

 The variables $k$ and $c$ are proportional to the user inputs `--max-pool-dist` (default=0.1) and `--min-loci-corr` (default=0.9), respectively.
 The former defines the maximum distance of samples to be considered as one of the k-nearest neighbours, while the latter refers to the minimum correlation with the locus requiring imputation to be included in the estimation of the genetic distance.

+LD estimation and imputation *per se* are multi-threaded, and the imputation output is written into disk as an [allele frequency table](#allele-frequency-table-tsv).
+The structs, traits, methods, and functions defined in this tool are subsets of [poolgen](https://github.com/jeffersonfparil/poolgen), and will eventually be merged.

 ## Optimisation approaches